Commitment Quality Value

 Pseudonymisation or Pseudonymised: replacing information that directly or indirectly identifies an individual with one or more artificial identifiers or pseudonyms so that the Data Subject cannot be identified without the use of additional information (like a written ‘key’) which is meant to be kept separately and secure.
 Pseudonymised data is usually Personal Data because the Company has access (or can reasonably access) both the pseudonymised information and the ‘key’.

-Sensitive Personal Data: information revealing an individual's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data.
-Sensitive Personal Data also includes Personal Data relating to criminal offences and convictions.
+Special Category Personal Data: information revealing an individual’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data.

 This Policy sets out how Adams Morey Limited (“we”, “our”, “us”, the “Company”) handles the Personal Data of Company Personnel, our customers, our suppliers and other third parties.